Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 - Vermiculite retains more water than perlite.

-- Coarse sand improves the drainage and maintains the weight as well.
+- Coarse sand improves drainage and maintains weight as well.

 - Bark releases moisture slowly into the soil.

-You can keep your Alocasia happy with these soil recipes as they will take care of all the requirements and keep the plant healthy.
+You can keep your Alocasia happy with these soil recipes as they will fulfill all the requirements and keep the plant healthy.

 Can you use succulent soil for Alocasia?